bachinaabhinay/Software-Project-Management-S6/week-4/Meeting minutes.md

 **Time:** we discuss for 1hr<br>
 **Platform :** In hostel's <br>
 **Discussion** :
-GUI completed for some classes and working on next classes.<br>
+GUI completed for max classes and working on next classes.<br>
 Working on database and functions.<br>
-**status:** 50% of implementation is completed and working on Database & Functions.
+**status:** 70% of implementation is completed and working on Database & Functions.